seanbao/mnemonas/docs/public-server-quickstart.en.md

 The Web UI wizard adjusts the MnemoNAS form settings for a reverse-proxy deployment, but certificate issuance, firewall changes, and reverse-proxy installation still need to run on the server.

 The script cannot modify cloud-provider security groups.
-After running it, confirm in the cloud console:
+After running it, use the [Public cloud firewall checklist](cloud-firewall-checklist.en.md) and confirm in the cloud console:

 | Port | Recommendation |
 | --- | --- |